akshay040/Retail-Sales-PowerBI-Dashboard/README.md

 # Retail Sales Performance Dashboard

+## How to View the Dashboard
+Download the `.pbix` file from the `dashboard/` folder and open it using Power BI Desktop.
+Dashboard screenshots are also included in the `images/` folder for quick preview.

 ## Dataset Source
 The dataset used in this project is the **Sample Superstore** dataset, commonly used for retail sales analysis and dashboarding practice.